npm/npm/README.md

 usually find me in #node.js on freenode.net, or you can reach me via
 <i@izs.me>.

+If you don't want to contribute code, that's also cool.
+It's very helpful to have people play with npm and send issues or complaints.
+It's stable in what it does, so you may find it useful even if you just link in your stuff by doing `npm link .` to put it in the `NODE_PATH` so you can pull it in more easily.

 If you have strong feelings about package managers, I'd love to hear your opinions.